nomocas/c3po/README.md

 ```
 > npm install -g mocha
 ```
-Do not forget to install dev-dependencies. i.e. : from 'decompose' folder, type :
+Do not forget to install dev-dependencies. i.e. : from 'c3po' folder, type :
 ```
 > npm install
 ```

-then, always in 'decompose' folder simply enter :
+then, always in 'c3po' folder simply enter :
 ```
 > mocha
 ```